tomv-digitalrepublic/tomv-digitalrepublic/README.md

-Hi, I’m Tom Van Den Berg (He/Him), a software developer for Digital Republic Ltd.
+Hi, I’m Tom Van Den Berg (He/Him), a junior software developer for Digital Republic Ltd.
 You can reach me at: tom@digital-republic.co.uk

 <!---